Fraud Prevention

 - Beware if the person promises to meet in person but then always comes up with a reason to postpone.

-- If someone becomes a victim of romance or another form of fraud, they should report it as soon as possible to their financial institution and local law enforcement.
+- If you, or someone you know, becomes a victim of romance or another form of fraud, report it as soon as possible to your financial institution and local law enforcement.

 Recognize the signs of a scam.